 The inlets for the engines were on the sides of the aircraft, forward of and underneath the top-mounted wing, and were of semicircular shape, with a moveable half-cone shock diffuser.
 The Olympus engine had already been in service on the Avro Vulcan bomber, but the 320-22R version was to be fitted with an afterburner and other improvements.
 The engines were expected in maturity to provide 146.8 kN (14,970 kgp / 33,000 lbf) afterburning thrust each.

 The aircraft's wing had 60 degree sweepback on the leading edge and was straight across the trailing edge.
 It was of relatively small area to give a smooth ride at Mach 1.2 at sea level, though such high wing loading also necessarily limited maneuverability.
-The wing was flat, with neither dihedral nor anhedral, but did have turned-down wingtips for lateral stability.
+The wing was flat, no dihedral nor anhedral, but did have turned-down wingtips for lateral stability.
 One of the interesting features of the wing was that its spars were connected to the fuselage through two-pin pivoting links that allowed the wings to flex in flight; this measure not only made for a smoother ride, but increased the airframe life by reducing vibration.
 The tail assembly featured all-moving tailplanes, set with a slight anhedral droop and with small auxiliary "elevators" -- actually referred to as "tailplane flaps" -- plus an all-moving tailfin.